ugr-sail/sinergym/docs/source/pages/environments.rst

 These values will not be changed by the actions sent from the agent to the environment using ``step(a)`` method, as happens in Gymnasium's interaction flow.
 Instead, these actuators can be modified at any time, outside the control flow, using the ``update_context(List[float])`` method whenever needed.

 This allows internal variables within the building to be configured in real time.
-For example, if we want to enforce specific occupancy levels or lighting conditions that are not part of the building's control optimization process.
+For example, if we want to enforce either specific occupancy levels or lighting conditions or setpoints values that are not part of the building's control optimization process.

 .. code-block:: python